Amanjiwo: Architecture

 Many of the rooms have portraits of notable Indonesian people on them or traditional carvings.
 The rooms range from $850–$3,500 a night, excluding 21% tax.

 The main restaurant to the hotel is crescent shaped and open-aired, supported by neoclassical columns.
 It serves Indonesian and Western cuisines.
 A circular black marble bar is located in the lobby and featured Gamelan players and local girls performing traditional Javanese dance every day.

-Amanjiwo is considered the best hotel in Java and one of the best in Indonesia.

 Recognition

 The hotel won La Dolce Vita Magazine's Best of the Best and a bronze award by the Hotel Inspector Awards in 2010.